meganlty/energy_price_app/README.md

-# energy_price_app
+# ElectriWise

-ElectriWise: Power & Planet is a web application designed to provide users with insights on their monthly electricity bills and environmental impact.
+ElectriWise is a web application designed to provide users with insights on their monthly electricity bills and environmental impact.

 ## Installation